calemon/cs361/lab3/README.md

 ## Multilevel and Multilevel Feedback

 You will need to implement priorities for ML and MLF scheduling algorithms.

-Set the quantum multiplier to priority + 10.
+For MLF: set the quantum multiplier to priority + 10.
 Whenever a process sleeps or is deleted, its quantum multiplier is reset to 0 by resetting the priority to -10.

 You may implement wait queues and run queues, but this is not required for full credit.

-You may need to modify init's priority and quantum multiplier to make sure it always runs.

 ## Restrictions